top of page

 And Saul approved of their killing him.
 On that day a great persecution broke out against the church in Jerusalem, and all except the apostles were scattered throughout Judea and Samaria.
 Godly men buried Stephen and mourned deeply for him.
 But Saul began to destroy the church.
 Going from house to house, he dragged off both men and women and put them in prison.
 Acts 8: 1-3

 Now try to reflect on the connections of the Old Testament prophecies fulfilled by the coming of Christ in the life of Jesus.
 In the perfect fullness of time, the law of Moses which served to convict the Israelites and the entire creation of their sin, must give way in fulfillment to the gift of grace brought to the broken kingdom of the earth by God’s Son, Christ through Man’s Son, Jesus.
 This was and is and will be the Holy Trinity’s plan all along.
 Now the good news of the Gospel is ready to be spread and sown to all the nations of the earth.
-The creation has been forgiven and can be adopted into the holy family of the Holy Trinity.
+The creation has been redeemed through Christ's sacrifice and can be adopted into the holy family of the Holy Trinity.

-And Saul approved of their killing him …and began to destroy the church.
-Christ was crucified and cast into death and darkness for three days.
-Already filled with darkness in his soul, Saul is put into total blackness and blindness for three days.
+Like Jesus, but filled with darkness in his soul, Saul is put into total blackness and blindness for three days.
 But on the third day, something like scales fell from his eyes and he could see again.
-Paul will become a zealous disciple of Christ.
-This horrible man, Saul, a pious man of the jewish God-given law, will rename himself, Paul, his greek name, to become the powerful disciple of the Christ-given gospel of good news.
+Saul has been reborn; his soul has been resurrected from impending death.
+Saul will become a zealous disciple of Christ.
+This horrible man, Saul, a pious man of the Jewish God-given law, will rename himself, Paul, his greek name, to preach to the gentiles of this good news.
 Now filled with the Holy Spirit, Paul will become the “instrument” of Jesus Christ, dramatically chosen to proclaim the gospel to both gentile and Jew alike.
+Paul will continue the plan that Stephen was martyred for.

 Old Testament

 So God created mankind in his own image, in the image of God he created them; male and female he created them.
-God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.
-Genesis 1: 27-28
+God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it. ...God saw all that he had made, and it was very good.
+And there was evening, and there was morning—the sixth day.
+Thus the heavens and the earth were completed in all their vast array.

 Then God blessed Noah and his sons, saying to them, “Be fruitful and increase in number and fill the earth.
 Genesis 9: 1

 I have asked my high school students what it means to be full.
 Sometimes it is helpful to talk about the meaning of words that we hear so often that they, the words, lose their effectiveness.
-We went around the room and offered up synonyms for full: “Comfortable, content, peaceful, pleased, sated and secure” are some of the words that came to mind.
-Then we talked about what it means to be empty: “Hungry, afraid, needy, insecure, bereft, lonely, sad, …”
+We go around the room and offer up synonyms for full: “Comfortable, content, peaceful, pleased, sated and secure” are some of the words that come to mind.
+Then we talk about what it means to be empty: “Hungry, afraid, needy, insecure, bereft, lonely, sad, …”

 Now the whole world had one language and a common speech.
 As people moved eastward, they found a plain in Shinar and settled there.
 They said to each other, “Come, let’s make bricks and bake them thoroughly.”
 They used brick instead of stone, and tar for mortar.
 Then they said, “Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth.”